dawiiee/The-Singularity/README.md

 # Open Custom Page Function Documentation

 This documentation explains how to use the `openCustomPage` JavaScript function to open a custom page in Dynamics 365 Model-Driven Apps.
-It includes setup instructions, parameter descriptions, usage examples, and credits.
+It includes setup instructions, parameter descriptions, usage examples.

 ---

+## Original Credits
+Thanks to Benedikt Bergmann & Sara Lagerquist for the original one script to rule them all!

 ## Setup Instructions